TDesjardins/gwt-ol/README.md

 GWT-OL3-Playground
 ==================

-A Playground for the new OpenLayers3-Wrapper for GWT using the new JSInterop-Features of the GWT-SDK 2.7.0.
+A Playground for the new [OpenLayers 3](http://openlayers.org/)-Wrapper for GWT using the new JSInterop-Features of the [GWT-SDK 2.7.0](goo.gl/t7FQSn).

 You can build and run the application with Maven.
 If you would like to test superdev-mode you can run it on module `gwt-ol-demo` with the goal `gwt:run`.
 To only start the codeserver e.g. for using superdev-mode with your servlet container use goal `gwt:run-codeserver`.